jelu/lim-plugin-zonalizer/README.md

 ## Undelegated Analyzing

-Undelegated analyzing are done by manually giving the nameserver (see `ns` object) and delegation signer (see `ds` object) information that will override DNS information looked up during analyzing.
+Undelegated analyzing are done by manually giving the nameserver (see `ns` object) and delegation signer (optional, see `ds` object) information that will override DNS information looked up during analyzing.

 Example senario taken from the Zonemaster project: